-6. Finance Report - to end of Period 6 (September) The report sets out the current financial position for NEPP from 2020/21 to the end of period 6, September 2021.
+6. Finance Report - to end of Period 10 (January) The report sets out the current financial position for NEPP from 2020/21 to the end of period 10, January 2022.
 Richard Walker/ Lou Belgrove 15-18 7.
-Permit and Pay to Park Prices to end of 2021/22 The report sets out recommendations for changes to some permit prices and on-street pay to park tariffs, across all districts to the end of this financial year.
+Permit and Pay to Park Prices to end of 2021/22 and proposed strategy for 2022/23 The report sets out recommendations for changes to some permit prices and on-street pay to park tariffs, across all districts to the end of this financial year.
 Richard Walker/ Lou Belgrove 19- 24 8.
 NEPP Surplus Fund - Project Progress and Fund Reallocation This report requests the Committee note the progress of NEPP surplus fund projects and the approach for utilizing any previously committed project funds.
-Jason Butcher 25- 28 11.
+Jason Butcher 25- 28 9.
+Park Safe Car update The report sets out recommendations for changes to the way the Park Safe CCTV Cars operate, where they are deployed and to note the upgrade to EV.
+Jake England 29- 30 10.
 Update on Obstructive Parking Verbal update on developments.
-Richard Walker 12.
+Richard Walker 11.
 Forward Plan 2021-22 This report concerns the 2021-22 Forward Plan of meetings for the North Essex Parking Partnership, and proposed dates for meetings in 2022-23.
-Owen Howell 29- 32
+Owen Howell 31- 34